Santiago Cathedral

 The walk from Arzúa to A Rúa is about 19 km, and it’s a mix of forest paths and country lanes, with a few gentle ups and downs.
 It’s a peaceful stage, passing through hamlets like Pregontoño and Salceda—nothing major, but plenty of spots to stop for a coffee or a rest.

-It’s a great place to stop for the night if you want to break up the final stage into Santiago.
-Staying here means you’ve got just over 20 km left the next day—enough for a good final walk, but not too long.
+It’s a great place to stop for the night if you want to break up the final stage to Santiago.
+Staying here means you’ve got just over 20 km left the next day, enough for a good final walk, but not too long.
 It also keeps you out of the busy crowds that start packing into O Pedrouzo.
 A calm last night on the Camino.

 Albergue Espíritu Xacobeo